ryancheley/djangocon-us-2025/presentation/slides/14c-both-features-together.md

 The help text let's the user know what the range should be ... but we should still have field level validation, right 😉

+--

 Use both - they serve different audiences

+--

+But what about the table that contains the field?
+Is there a way to document that in the same way we've been documenting our fields?